-When your tasks carry over into the next time block, your anxiety levels increase.
+Your anxiety levels increase when your tasks carry over into the next time block.
 Then you fall further behind, get discouraged, and your productivity goes right down the drain.

 Examine your schedule and choose to cut out the unnecessary tasks, and focus on what matters.
 Also, don’t take on extra responsibilities unless you have spare time for them.
 The less overwhelmed you are, the better you’ll perform.

 5. Weekly and monthly goal lists

 At the beginning of each week, write a few goals in your planner.
 Then check last month’s list and see how many you finished and which projects you need to keep working on this month.

 Put these goal lists somewhere where you’ll see them daily.
 That will keep them on your mind, so they don’t get abandoned or forgotten.
 Whenever you glance at your goals, your subconscious gets to work on making them a reality!